cloudmesh/technologies/chapters/tech/twitter-heron.md

-Twitter Heron is defined as
+Twitter Heron [@fa18-423-05-apache-github] is defined as

 > "a real-time analytics platform that is fully API-compatible with
 > Strom" [@fa18-423-05-blog-twitter].

-Strom [:o: ref missing ] is the distributed stream computation open-sourced system previously used by Twitter.
+Strom is the distributed stream computation open-sourced system previously used by Twitter.
 When the needs for data processing has increased, Twitter decides to build a new system, which is heron now, instead of spending a lot of time extending storm.
 The basic function architecture of Heron is that